How to Fix Adobe CEF Helper High Memory or CPU Usage?

 Disabling Startup Apps

-4. Now restart your computer to check if the issue is resolved.
+4. Restart your computer and check if the problem is resolved.

 4. Perform a Clean Boot